 Some couples may want to include their children's names on their invitations, as in, "Diane Jones and Mark Smith invite you to join them as they celebrate their wedding, and together with their son Winston Jones, become one family."

 For the same reason that wedding gifts aren't always given, bridal showers for a second-time bride are not always thrown.
-However, your friends may insist on throwing one.
-If so, look for an unusual theme such as "stock the liquor cabinet" where guests are asked to bring either glassware, bar accessories, or a favorite bottle of liquor.
+Your friends may insist on throwing one; if so, look for an unusual theme such as "stock the liquor cabinet" where guests are asked to bring either glassware, bar accessories, or a favorite bottle of liquor.

 The rules on who pays for a wedding aren't the same the second time around.
 Typically the bride and groom split the costs of a second wedding.
 Whether or not they contributed to the costs of your first wedding, you shouldn't expect parents or relatives to chip in.
-Of course, if they offer, you may accept their help graciously.
+If they offer, you may accept their help graciously.